skillrepos/cc-adv/labs.md

 /goal
 ```

 You get the verdict, condition, runtime, turns and token spend.
-(The evaluator's *reason* isn't on this card — that's the `Ctrl+O` view.)
+(More info can be seen with the `Ctrl+O` toggle.)

 ![goal status](./images/ccadv21.png?raw=true "goal status")

 ---
 <br><br>

-## 5: Confirm the Work, Then Put It Away
+## 5: Confirm the Fixes, then Restore the Failures so they're in place for Lab 5.

 **Action:** In a terminal (not the Claude session), run:
 ```bash
 python3 app/test_app.py